mstksg/inCode/copy/entries/inside.md

 ---------------

-1. Gabriel Gonzalez's ["Functor Design Pattern"][tekmo] post, which covers a similar concept and explains it more elegantly than I.
+1. Gabriel Gonzalez's ["Functor Design Pattern"][tekmo] post, which covers a lot of similar concept and explains it more elegantly than I could have.

 2.  adit's [Functor, Applicative, and Monad tutorial][adit], which also goes over similar concepts and introduces "Applicative", which can be seen as a